nlesc-nano/Tutorials/docs/2_fitting.rst

                   - 'Br Pb   > 0.278'
                   - 'Br Br   > 0.349'

+    Please be aware of the fact that, to work, each individual sigma couple needs to be provided in alphabetical order (e.g. ``Br Pb`` instead of ``Pb Br``, and so on).
 Here we need to optimize the sigma parameters for the pair interactions of interest (provided with the corresponding `atom pairs <https://manual.cp2k.org/trunk/CP2K_INPUT/FORCE_EVAL/MM/FORCEFIELD/NONBONDED/LENNARD-JONES.html#list_ATOMS>`_), i.e. the ion-ion interactions inside the nanocrystal core (eg. Cs-Cs).
     The initial parameters for these pairs are obtained from the DFT trajectory by means of a small python script: